 Cat Repellent Products

 This product worked to repel the neighborhood strays, but it is also naturally safe for pets and humans, and it’s environmentally friendly too.
-It is simple to apply the granules, simply by spreading around the area you want protected using the shaker top.
+It is simple to apply the granules.
+You just spread them around the area you want to be protected using the shaker top.

-Similar to cats, these four-legged animals can cause damages to your garden too.
+Similar to cats, these four-legged animals can cause damage to your garden.
 Dogs may simply run through the garden, not realizing it’s not just extended ground for their pleasure.
-Others may determine there are plants and/or fruits that they enjoy eating.
+Others may determine that the plants and/or fruits are there for them to eat.
 Either way, a gardener never wants a dog in the garden, especially larger ones.

 Signs of Dogs in Garden

 Without actually seeing a dog, there is one key way to determine they are visiting: poo.
-The gifts left behind by a K9 is typically larger than that left by cats.
+The gifts left behind by dogs are typically larger than those left by cats.
 The exception is toy breeds.
-Other signs include: